Healthy@Home

 -

 Once health and housing data has been integrated securely onto an NHS dashboard with tightly controlled access, the NHS will analyse the information and look at how interventions and support can be offered.
+The NHS will assess if Prima could have a role in helping to fix any housing issues that may be impacting on certain health conditions.
+The NHS Care Coordinator will ask for your permission to invite your Prima Housing Officer to meet with you and them so understand how they can help.
+This is called a Healthy at Home visit.

 An example of how data sharing could help people is if a resident speaks to a health professional about a respiratory illness.